wflms20110333/IMMA/README.md

 ## Activating the environment

-1) Create a new venv if you don't have one yet; activate with `venv_windows_train\Scripts\activate.bat` or equivalent command
+1) Create a new venv if you don't have one yet.
+Activate the virtual environment with
+* `venv_windows_train\Scripts\activate.bat` for Windows
+* `source venv/bin/activate` for Mac and Linux

-2) Update your virtual environment by running `pip install -f server/requirements.txt` or equivalent within the active environment
+2) Update your virtual environment by running `pip install -f server/requirements.txt` or equivalent within the active environment.
+Alternatively, run `pip3 install --no-cache-dir -r server/requirements.txt`.

 ## Running the server